AAM along with 80 gracious vendor partners turned a neglected backyard into a vibrant playground.Read more...

 Nominate a Hero in Your Neighborhood

-We get up every day excited about "Creating a Better America, One Neighborhood at a Time".
-We are joined in this movement by some truly astounding members of the communities we serve.
+AAM is proud to know that our neighborhoods are filled with some truly astounding members of the community.
 Our hats our off to them.
 They are in our hearts and we celebrate them every day!

 Know of a hero in your community?
 Nominate them or yourself!
 Download the AAM Neighborhood Hero Application today!